 Users are less than united on the issues of durability, however.
 Although the Simply Calphalon pans are made from anodized aluminum, which owners say holds up well over the long haul, we also saw several complaints that the nonstick finish begins to wear off within a few months.
 The exterior surface is also easily scratched, some say, requiring extra-careful handling to keep pots looking good.
 A few people note that they put these pans in the dishwasher, which is a no-no, and that helps to explain some of the reported durability issues.

-The Anolon Advanced Bronze Collection 11-piece Set (Est. $260) gets better user reviews for durability and is the top-rated nonstick cookware set in a Good Housekeeping Research Institute (GHRI) roundup that includes expert testing.
+The Anolon Advanced Bronze Collection 11-piece Set (Est. $300) also gets good user reviews for durability and is the top-rated nonstick cookware set in a Good Housekeeping Research Institute (GHRI) roundup that includes expert testing.
 GHRI testers say it distributes heat evenly on both gas and electric stoves and likes that the pans and lids are safe in the oven to 400 degrees Fahrenheit.
 We found very few complaints about the interior coating scratching or peeling from owners, who also rave about the superior nonstick properties, easy cleanup and stylish looks.
 The bronze outer coating is universally loved by owners, who say it's one of the most attractive cookware sets they've ever seen.
-It stays out of our top spot only because it has fewer reviews overall and its one professional review is fairly old.
+If aesthetics and performance are equally important you may want to seriously consider this set.
+The only thing that keeps it out of our top spot, all else being mostly equal, is that it's twice the price of the Simply Calphalon set.

 Even the best nonstick cookware will eventually wear out.
 If you'd rather not make an investment in nonstick cookware that might not last, there are plenty of relatively inexpensive choices that get reviews for performing as well as pricier sets.

-We found the best reviews overall for the Paula Deen Nonstick 15-Piece Porcelain Cookware Set (Est. $110).
-It's included in that same GHRI test, where it earns top marks for consistent heating, cooking performance and it superior nonstick properties.
+We found the best reviews overall for the Paula Deen Nonstick 15-Piece Porcelain Cookware Set (Est. $100).
+It's included in the same GHRI test as the Anolon set, and earns top marks for consistent heating, cooking performance and it superior nonstick properties.
 Editors do pan the cookware for its flimsy-seeming construction, although we saw plenty of owners comment that one thing they like about these pans is that they are so lightweight and don't require much muscle to lift and move around.